RossWhitehead/AWS-notes/IAM.md

 ## Cross-account access with roles
 ### Trusting Account (e.g. Production account)
 * Create role in trusting account to allow access to users from the trusted account.
-* The role will have relevant policies attached.
+* The role will have relevant permission policies attached.
+* Provide role ARN to trusted account users.
 ### Trusted Account (e.g. Security account)
 * Create group in trusted account.
 * Add trusted users to group.
-* Add policy to group that allows members to assume the trusting account role.
+* Add inline policy to group that allows members to assume the trusting account role.

 ## Cross-account access with resource based policies
 * For some AWS services, you can grant cross-account access to your resources.
 To do this, you attach a policy directly to the resource that you want to share, instead of using a role as a proxy.
 The resource that you want to share must support resource-based policies.
 Unlike an identity-based policy, a resource-based policy specifies who (which principal) can access that resource.